rasterio/rasterio/docs/cli.rst

 See http://bl.ocks.org/anonymous/raw/ef244954b719dba97926/.

 stack
 -----

 New in 0.15.

-The rio-stack command stack a number of bands from one or more input files into a multiband dataset.
+The ``stack`` command stacks a number of bands from one or more input files into a multiband dataset.
 Input datasets must be of a kind: same data type, dimensions, etc. The output is cloned from the first input.
-By default, rio-stack will take all bands from each input and write them in same order to the output.
+By default, ``stack`` will take all bands from each input and write them in same order to the output.
 Optionally, bands for each input may be specified using a simple
 syntax: